RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab07/README.md

 ### Step 4: Create a POST request

-We will use an online cURL tool to create the `101th` record field in database.
+We will use an API Tester tool to create a record field in database.

 1. Copy the `External URL` per the below screenshot